 As with the information banner, however, keep in mind that this option is only suitable for strictly necessary cookies where you are not required to provide controls.

 Once again, the popup approach here has the benefit of catching users’ attention.
 In addition, as with the information banner with controls, it provides a simple opt-in or opt-out choice.
 However, also as with the banner approach, offering such basic binary controls may often be undesirable.

-As with the information banner with sophisticated controls, this choice has the benefit of granularity.
+As with the information banner with sophisticated controls, this optional choice has the benefit of granularity.
 Users are given more information and more control over how cookies and, by extension, their data, are used.
 As a popup, rather than a banner, this option also has the advantage of more space in which to provide information.
 Of the popup options, unless your website only uses strictly necessary cookies, this should be the preferred option for legal compliance.